-I often find myself showing people how to tie bolt snaps to backup lights and hoses, so I thought I’d try and write a description of how I do this.
+I often find myself showing people how to tie bolt snaps to backup lights and hoses, so I thought I’d try and write a description of how to tie the perfect bolt snap.
 There are a number of ways of doing it, but this is the one I use – it works just fine.

 2. A bolt snap (!)